 Although there is no International Hallmark System, we do have an International System of compulsory marks attesting the gold content.
 This will range anywhere from 8 kt up to the highest fineness of gold that is 24 kt gold jewelry.
 See Compulsory Marks and Content below:

-But when it comes to Incredible India, as Sita Devi's collection certainly confirms, Indian Gold Jewelry can, on occasion, be made of the highest caratage on the planet, yep, you guessed it - 24K!
+But when it comes to Incredible India, as Sita Devi's collection certainly confirms, Indian Gold Jewelry is often made of the highest caratage on the planet, yep, you guessed it - 24K!

 Now the big question- is caratage, really that important when investing in gold Jewelry?
 After all, Antique Victorian Jewelry, diamond set, was topped in Silver, not gold?
-Well, the answer to that question is Yes, the gold content counts and it counts a lot and this is why......
+Well, the answer to that question is Yes and No... the gold content counts as one store of value.

-Antique Gold Jewelry has two distinct stores of value: The Antique store of value and the Gold store of value.
+Antique Gold Jewelry has two distinct stores of value: The Antique store (determined by complex factors) of value and the Gold store of value.

 In the sixties, the Indian government prohibited people from buying gold bars and coins.
 Investing in Antique Indian Jewelry?
 Read More HERE

-There are certain advantages as to why you should invest in gold of Low Caratage .
+There are advantages as to why you should invest in gold of Low Caratage.
 For starters, there's a wider range of colors to choose from in low carat gold.

-It's stronger - lower the gold content and increase the strength over pure gold (999 fineness), leading to improved wear and more scratch resistant properties and jewelry less liable to distortion and damage.
+It's stronger - lower the gold content and it increases the strength over pure gold (999 fineness), leading to improved wear and more scratch-resistant properties and jewelry less liable to distortion and damage.
+Genuine Antique Jewelry was usually not made from high carat gold, exception is India.
+Read the Gold Rules next, for the periods that different cartage was in circulation.

 ✔ Daily gold prices are quoted based on pure gold, or 24 carats.